 Rainy/Sunny | MOUNT FUJI ARCHITECTS STUDIO

 The site is there in a residential area in Tokyo, dense with low-rise buildings, located a little bit west to the center of the Kanto plain.
-The climate there is about to change from warm humid climate to rainforest climate in near future.
+The climate there is about to change from a warm humid climate to a rainforest climate in near future.

 I’m not making a “house” this time.
 It should be a lasting “terrain” that induces “habitation”.
 My goal is to shape the terrain up to a freshly designed “residence” with no preestablished harmony sensed.

 If I want a landscape with high habitability, the architecture should go beyond some abstract morphology.
-After all, a terrain is created as a consequence of long time conversation held between physical substances such as rocks and soils and unique climate of the area.
-Finding a best balance between materials and climate and incarnate that in the form of architecture… This is a challenge to take elements that modern architecture has long been ignored – climate, materials and many problems posed by aging – into design factor once again and shift them to architectural blessings.
+After all, a terrain is created as a consequence of long time conversation held between physical substances such as rocks and soils and the unique climate of the area.
+Finding the best balance between materials and climate and incarnate that in the form of architecture… This is a challenge to take elements that modern architecture has long been ignored – climate, materials, and many problems posed by aging – into design factor once again and shift them to architectural blessings.

 The project started with questing the best structure and materials to realize “a terrain that lasts forever”.

-Residents enjoy a life under boundless sky indoors.
-On sunny days, unevenness of the exterior walls cast strong shadows.
+Residents enjoy life under boundless sky indoors.
+On sunny days, the unevenness of the exterior walls cast strong shadows.
 On cloudy days, the architecture sucks in humidity and turns into a dark crag.
 And on rainy days, it wears lace of raindrop.
 It transforms itself according to the weather.